apache/sedona/docs/tutorial/raster.md

 ### Spatial range query

-Sedona provides an API to do a range query using a geometry window, using [RS_Intersects](../../api/sql/Raster-operators#rs_intersects)
+Sedona provides raster predicates to do a range query using a geometry window, for example let's use [RS_Intersects](../../api/sql/Raster-operators#rs_intersects).

 ```sql
 SELECT rast FROM rasterDf WHERE RS_Intersect(rast, ST_GeomFromWKT('POLYGON((0 0, 0 10, 10 10, 10 0, 0 0))'))